SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 ui5 add sap.ui.core themelib_sap_horizon
 ```

 The `ui5 add` command adds specific libraries as dependency to the projects UI5 Tooling configuration.
-In this case, we are adding the `sap.ui.core` library, which provides core functionality of the OpenUI5 framework.
+In this case, we'e adding the `sap.ui.core` library, which provides core functionality of the OpenUI5 framework.
 This library is essential for bootstrapping OpenUI5.
-Additionally, we are adding the `themelib_sap_horizon` library which provides the visual styles for the Horizon theme.
-We`ll use this theme with our application.
+Additionally, we're adding the `themelib_sap_horizon` library which provides the visual styles for the Horizon theme.
+We'll use this theme with our application.

 ***